 Vegetable oils come from natural products such as fruits, seeds, grains, and nuts.
 Many of these oils can be used in food and are usually healthier than other types of animal fat.
 Some of the best-known vegetable oils are sunflower oil, coconut oil, corn oil, soybean oil, and olive oil.
 But are these the best options when cooking?

-This vegetable oil is rich in monounsaturated fatty acids, mainly oleic acid, which can help protect against heart disease, diabetes, cancer, and arthritis
+Is rich in monounsaturated fatty acids, mainly oleic acid, which can help protect against heart disease, diabetes, cancer, and arthritis

 In addition, it is rich in vitamin A which promotes eye health, and phytosterols which can help prevent prostate cancer.
 This product can be extracted by cooking the pulp, dehydrating the fruit, or peeling the avocado.